Zendro-dev/JSON-Schema-to-Zendro-Converter/Readme.md

 [JSON-Schema](https://json-schema.org/) is a declarative language for defining the structure, constraints, and validation rules of JSON data.
 It allows developers to enforce data integrity, document APIs, and enable automated validation of JSON objects.
 Common use cases include API request validation, configuration file validation, and ensuring data consistency in distributed systems.
 JSON Schema supports data types, required fields, pattern matching, and complex structures like nested objects and arrays.

+[Zendro](https://zendro-dev.github.io/) is a software tool (code generator) to quickly create a data warehouse tailored to your specifications.
+You tell Zendro what the structure of your data is, in the form of models, and where the data is or shall be stored.

 The **JSON-Schema to Zendro Converter** automatically transforms data-models schema defined in JSON-Schema into Zendro definition files (Zendro code generator input files).
 This allows users to leverage JSON-Schema to seamlessly generate a fully functional GraphQL server with complete [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) support, distributed (cloud) deployment capabilities, full [OAuth2-compliant](https://oauth.net/2/) authentication and authorization, and an optional administrative graphical user interface.

 **Notes:**